-Our Amended and Restated Bylaws, or bylaws, provide that a majority of the shares entitled to vote, present in person or represented by proxy, will constitute a quorum for the transaction of business at the Annual Meeting.
+Our Amended Bylaws, or bylaws, provide that the presence, in person, by remote communication, if applicable, or by proxy duly authorized, of the holders of a majority of the outstanding shares of stock entitled to vote, will constitute a quorum for the transaction of business at the Annual Meeting.
 Under the General Corporation Law of the State of Delaware, shares that are voted "abstain" or "withheld" and broker "non-votes" are counted as present for purposes of determining whether a quorum is present at the Annual Meeting.
 If a quorum is not present, the meeting may be adjourned until a quorum is obtained.
-There were 28,266,815 shares of common stock outstanding and entitled to vote on April 11, 2022, our record date.
-Therefore, a quorum will be present if 14,133,408 shares of our common stock are present in person or represented by executed proxies timely received by us at the Annual Meeting.
+There were 35,667,141 shares of common stock outstanding and entitled to vote on April 10, 2023, our record date.
+Therefore, a quorum will be present if 17,833,571 shares of our common stock are present in person or represented by executed proxies timely received by us at the Annual Meeting.
 Shares present virtually during the Annual Meeting will be considered shares of common stock represented in person at the meeting.